jleclanche/fireplace/README.md

 ### License

-Fireplace is licensed GPLv3.
-This may change in the future.
+Fireplace is licensed under the terms of the
+[Affero GPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) or any later version.

 ### Community